saidinesh5/filigree/configurator/README.md

-# React + TypeScript + Vite
+# Filigree Configurator

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a simple web application to configure the Filigree Machine

 Currently, two official plugins are available: